Qt1980/reading-notes/README.md

 ## Growth Mindset, What is it?

-A mindset of growth is simply a mindset that give you the ability to keep learning, keep going to keep pushing past what you thought you cold do.
+A mindset of growth is simply a mindset that is inspired to keep you learning and moves forward to push past what you thought you could do.

 ### **Ways You Can Stay in a Growth Mindset**
 *  Allow self discovery